Join Anna Maria’s

-Gricia is a simple dish of pasta dressed with two products largely common in the countryside around Rome: Guanciale, a type of bacon made out of the cheek of the pork, and Pecorino a very tasty sheep cheese.
+Gricia is a simple dish of pasta dressed with two products largely common in the countryside around Rome: Guanciale, a type of bacon made from the cheek of pork, and Pecorino, a very tasty sheep cheese.

 5 tablespoons extra-virgin olive oil

-4 oz (115 gr) guanciale, diced (or substitute with unsmoked bacon)
+4 oz (115 g) guanciale, diced (or substitute with unsmoked bacon)

 crushed red pepper